tldr-pages/tldr/pages/linux/goaccess.md

 > An open source real-time web log analyzer.
 > More information: <https://goaccess.io>.

-- Run `goaccess` in interactive mode:
+- Run in interactive mode:

 `goaccess {{path/to/file}} [{{path/to/file}}]`